veronikastengel/tree_id_app/README.md

 Run the tree_id_app/tree_id_flask.py file and the Web App will be displayed.
 However, to run the model prediction, the installation of libraries like tensorflow is required.

-In the folder test_images are 5 different test images, but any picture in a common file format can be used.
+In the folder test_images are several different test images, however any picture in a common file format can be used.